MarietteO/Excelprojects/Course_content.md

 <b>Copying a sheet within a workbook:</b> Select tab at bottom and drag to where you want it while holding in Ctrl.</br>
 <b>To move/copy a sheet to another workbook:</b> Right-click --> Move or Copy</br>
 <h3>Section 6: Formatting Data in an Excel Worksheet</h3><br>
-<b>Working with font formatting commands:</b> Under Home tab -> Font section: The icon that looks like a window has to do with borders.
+<b>Working with font formatting commands:</b> Under Home tab -> Font section: The icon that looks like a window has to do with borders.(Arrow next to it opens options.)
 And at the bottom right, you've got a little icon in the corner, a little right angle and arrow, which will open up the Format Cells window for some more advanced formatting options.<br>
 The colours are broken up into Theme Colors and Standard Colors.
 You can change the Theme under Page Layout -> Themes<br>
+<b>Excel cell borders continued:</b> At the bottom of borders options, "More options" opens the Format Cells window.
+Here, once you've made your selection, you need to click on the Preview box to solidify your formatting.
+Then click okay.<br>

-<i>#TODOStart at 37</i><br>
+<i>#TODOStart at 40</i><br>